sarafanshul/Someday/README.md

 	- Database Updates But only from main Activity
 	- Today on Top does not work , replaced with today Highlighted or more Width ?
 	- Repository and View Models Extended

+- Date - 19=04-21
+	- Basic MVVM Model Implemented
+	- Delete Works
+	- So do Update
+	- ViewModel for activity 2 "done"

 ## TODO
 ### Important